 You can see all the entries for this final round of the competition in the Galleries section of this website.

-The Results of the Session and the final cumulative totals/winners for the Season 2022/23 will shortly be accessible from the Internal Competitions Page of the Society Website.
+The Results of the Session and the results/cumulative totals for the shortened 2024 Season are accessible from the Internal Competitions Page of the Society Website.

 Dan Waller